-There is a limited exception for lawful permanent residents (LPRs) who were convicted of an offense described in INA § 101(a)(13)(C)(v) before April 1, 1997.
-The law before April 1, 1997 under deportation proceedings allowed LPRs to make "brief, casual and innocent" departures without seeking a new admission to the United States.
+There is a limited exception for lawful permanent residents who were convicted of an offense described in INA § 101(a)(13)(C)(v) before April 1, 1997.4 The law before April 1, 1997 under deportation proceedings allowed lawful permanent residents to make "brief, casual and innocent" departures without seeking a new admission to the United States.
 The Supreme Court has held that those who pled guilty to an offense prior to the change in law should be able to rely on the law as it was prior to April 1, 1997.
 Thus, those that would have a conviction described in INA § 101(a)(13) before April 1, 1997 will not be considered to be seeking an admission if they can show their departure was brief, casual and innocent.

-Before the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA) went into effect on April 1, 1997, there were different rules governing when an LPR returning from a trip abroad made an entry (just as IIRIRA created special rules for when a returning LPR is seeking admission).
+Before the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA) went into effect on April 1, 1997, there were different rules governing when a lawful permanent resident returning from a trip abroad made an entry (just as IIRIRA created special rules for when a returning lawful permanent resident is seeking admission).
 Entry is a term of art with a long history of judicial interpretation.

-Before 1997, the definition of "entry" included a presumption that all LPRs are seeking re-entry to the United States upon return from a trip abroad.
+Before 1997, the definition of "entry" included a presumption that all lawful permanent residents are seeking re-entry to the United States upon return from a trip abroad.
 In Rosenberg v.
-Fleuti, 10 the Supreme Court created an important exception.
-It stated that LPRs can rebut the presumption that they are making an entry upon return from a trip abroad if they establish that the trip was brief, casual and innocent and not a meaningful departure interrupting their residency.
-(In contrast, the statutory
+Fleuti,5 the Supreme Court created an important exception.
+It stated that permanent residents can rebut the presumption that they are making an entry upon return from a trip abroad if they establish that the trip was brief, casual and innocent and not a meaningful departure interrupting their residency.
+(In contrast, the statutory definition of admission in INA § 101(a)(13), effective April 1, 1997, presumes that returning lawful permanent residents are not seeking admission unless they come within one of the six exceptions.6 These exceptions do not look exclusively at the character of the absence, but also look to bad behavior on the part of the permanent resident.)